lichkitsch/campaigns/rules_rewrite.md

 ## Heart Points

 Characters, along with many items and obstacles, have a stat called **heart points (HP)** which represents their overall integrity.
-After a successful action roll against a target, roll your level-specific **damage dice** and reduce their HP by the result.
+After a successful action roll against a target, roll your level-specific **heart dice** and reduce their HP by the result.
 If a character’s HP reaches zero they suffer a major setback like imprisonment, severe injury, or even death.

-### Damage Dice by Level
+### Heart Dice by Level

 <table>
   <tbody>